Cycling the Philippines

 Every community (barangay) we saw had its own evacuation centre, often serving as a community hall and basketball court too.

-Basketball is hugely popular: the vests are de rigeur for all, and local skills were often on display.
+Basketball is hugely popular: local skills were often on display, and the vests are de rigeur for all.

 Above: Charlie shooting hoops with the local kids.